 1. The Colosseum (Colosseo)

-Make the Colosseum your first stop and be sure to get there early.
-It opens at 8:30 a.m. and you should be ready and waiting with your ticket in your hand when they open those gates (must make the most of these 48 hours!).
+To kick off your two days in Rome, head to the Colosseum first and be sure to get there early.
+It opens at 8:30 a.m. and you should be ready and waiting when they open those gates (must make the most of these 48 hours!).

 As one of Rome’s most popular spots, the Colosseum gets busy very quickly.
 There are some options for tours and “skip the line” tickets, which can be worth it depending on the time of year.
 If it’s the high tourist season, you may want to do this, but if it’s a slower time of year it’s probably not necessary.